weiya711/sam-artifact/README.md

 ## Run and Validate Table 1 (5 human-minutes + 1 compute-minutes)
 - Run the following command
   ```
-  cd /sam-artifact/sam/
+  cd sam/	# from /sam-artifact/sam/
   python scripts/collect_node_counts.py
   ```
-  - This script will go through each of the SAM graphs for the expressions listed in Table 1 and counts the number of each relevant primitive in the graph.
+  - This script will go through each of the SAM graphs for the expressions listed in Table 1 on page 10 and counts the number of each relevant primitive in the graph.
   - The script takes an argument `--sam_graphs` that can be pointed to the directory containing the sam graphs.
 This is defaulted to a safe path for the docker environment and is unnecessary for reviewers.
   - The script also takes an argument `--output_log` which provides a file location to write the log to.
 The log is identical to the standard output of the script, but we provide this utility in any case.
 This argument is also defaulted with the docker environment in mind, so reviewers need not use it.
-- View the standard output from the script and validate that the results match the right half of Table 1.
+- View the standard output from the script and validate that the results match the right half of Table 1 on page 10.
+  - *NOTE:* The left half of Table 1 was analytically done and does not have artifact code.
+  - *NOTE:* SpM\*SpM in the artifact is only shown for the ijk dataflow order, so the CrdDrop value is 2 (which is within the range 0-2 in the paper)

 ## Run and Validate Table 2: TACO Website Expressions (10 human-minutes + 8 compute-minutes)
 - Run the following commands
   ```
-  cd taco-website
+  cd /sam-artifact/taco-website
   ./process.sh
   ```
   - `process.sh` will create two files `unique_formats.log` and `prim_data.log`.
 These file names can be changed by changing `ufname` and `fname`, respectively, located at the top of `process.sh`
-  - `process.sh` calls the file `process_expr.py` with the correct input arguments to create a log of unique expressions, format algorithms and to create each row of Table 2.
+  - `process.sh` calls the file `process_expr.py` with the correct input arguments to create a log of unique expressions, format algorithms and to create each row of Table 2 on page 10.
 - Open `prim_data.log` and validate that the results match Table 2 on page 10
-- Finally return to the main directory
-    ```
-    cd /sam-artifact/sam/
-    ```

 ## Run Figure 11, 12, and 13: Optimizations (2 human-minutes + 10 compute-minutes)
 - Run the following commands